On product Schur triples in the integers: Concluding remarks

-Also, for the case $k=2$ we try to determine the minimum number of monochromatic products guaranteed in any $2$-colourings of $[n]$.
-We obtain the lower bound of $n^{\frac{1}{3}-\epsilon}$ but we conjecture that this is not tight.
-In particular we think of interest the following question.
+For the case $k=2$ we try to determine the minimum number of monochromatic products guaranteed in any $2$-colourings of $[n]$ and show in Theorem \ref{thm:det_prod_mult} a lower bound of $n^{\frac{1}{3}-\epsilon}$.
+In particular, we are interested in the following question originally asked by Prendiville \cite{Prendiville} that partially motivated our work.

-\begin{problem} For given $k$ positive integer, which $k$-colourings of $[2,n]$ contain the minimal number of monochromatic products, and what is this number? \end{problem}
+\begin{problem} For $k$ a positive integer, what is the minimal number of monochromatic products in a $k$-colouring of $[2,n]$ and how does this colouring look? \end{problem}

+In a paper synchronised with ours, Aragão, Chapman, Ortega and Souza~\cite{ACOS23} improve our result to $\left(2^{-3/2}-o(1)\right)n^{1/2} \log (n)$ even in a single colour class, which is tight up to lower order terms.
+They also have results for larger $k$, which are tight up to a log factor when $k=3, 4$.

 In the probabilistic setting, we analysed the probability threshold of the property of containing a product Schur triple.
 However, this question can be extended to multiple colours.
-In particular we propose the following problem, which is already interesting in the case $k=2$.
+In particular, we propose the following problem, which is already interesting in the case $k=2$.

-\begin{problem} For $k$ a fixed positive integer, what is the threshold in $[2,n]_p$ for the property that any $k$-colouring contains a monochromatic product. \end{problem}
+\begin{problem} For $k$ a fixed positive integer, what is the threshold in $[2,n]_p$ for the property that any $k$-colouring contains a monochromatic product? \end{problem}

 For any of the problems studied in the sum-free case, we can consider an equivalent question in the product-free setting.
 We hope that this line of questioning can bring a new perspective to the study of Schur triples and other equations.